Revised December 2017

-This year's Monitoring the Future (MTF) survey of drug use and attitudes among American 8th, 10th, and 12th graders in hundreds of schools across the country continues to report promising trends, with past-year use of illicit drugs other than marijuana continuing to decline to the lowest level in the history of the survey in all three grades—5.4 percent among 8th graders, 9.8 percent among 10th graders, and 14.3 percent among 12th graders.
-This is down from peak rates of 12.6 percent for 8th graders in 1995, and 18.4 percent for 10th graders in 1996, and 21.6 percent for 12th graders in 2001.
+This year's Monitoring the Future (MTF) survey of drug use and attitudes among 8th, 10th, and 12th graders in hundreds of schools across the country continues to report promising trends, with past-year use of illicit drugs other than marijuana holding steady at the lowest levels in over two decades–5.8 percent among 8th graders, 9.4 percent among 10th graders, and 13.3 percent among 12th graders.
+This is down from peak rates of 13.1 percent for 8th graders in 1996, 18.4 percent for 10th graders in 1996, and 21.6 percent for 12th graders in 2001.

-Alcohol use and binge drinking continued to show a significant five-year decline among all grades and for nearly all time period measures.
-Past-year use of alcohol was reported by 17.6 percent, 38.3 percent, and 55.6 percent of 8th, 10th, and 12th graders, respectively, compared to 26.9 percent, 49.8 percent, and 63.5 percent in 2011.
-Daily alcohol use decreased significantly among 12th graders to 1.3 percent, and binge drinking (consuming five or more drinks sometime in the past two weeks) also decreased significantly among all grades between 2012 and 2017.
+Alcohol use and binge drinking continued to show a significant five-year decline among all grades.
+Past month use of alcohol was reported by 8.0 percent, 19.7 percent, and 33.2 percent of 8th, 10th, and 12th graders, respectively, compared to 11.0 percent, 27.6 percent, and 41.5 percent in 2012.
+Daily alcohol use and binge drinking (defined as consuming five or more drinks sometime in the past two weeks) also decreased significantly among all grades between 2012 and 2017.
 Unlike previous years, however, there were not significant declines in alcohol use between 2016 and 2017.
 Also, the perception of risk of binge drinking significantly decreased in 10th graders in 2017.

-The percentage of high school students who reported ever using alcohol dropped by as much as 60 percent compared to peak years.
-This year's survey found that 22.8 percent of 8th graders reported ever trying alcohol, a 60 percent drop from a peak of 55.8 percent in 1994.
-Among 10th graders, lifetime use fell by 40 percent from 72.0 percent in 1997 to 43.4 percent this year.
-Among 12th graders, there was a significant 25 percent drop in lifetime alcohol use from 81.7 percent in 1997 to the current 61.2 percent.
+The percentage of high school teens who reported ever using alcohol dropped by as much as 60 percent compared to peak years.
+This year's survey found that 23.1 percent of 8th graders reported ever trying alcohol, which is a 60 percent drop from the peak of 55.8 percent in 1994.
+Among 10th graders, lifetime use fell by 40 percent from 72.0 percent in 1997 to 42.2 percent in 2017.
+Among 12th graders, there was a significant 25 percent drop in lifetime alcohol use from 81.7 percent in 1997 to the current 61.5 percent.

 Nicotine and Tobacco

 Use of traditional cigarettes has continued to decline to the lowest levels in the survey's history.
-Significant 5-year declines-by more than half in past-month use, daily use, and use of 1/2 pack or more per day-were reported by all grades.
-Daily cigarette use was reported by 0.9 percent of 8th graders, 1.9 percent of 10th graders, and 4.8 percent of 12th graders in 2016.
-This was down from peaks of 10.4 percent and 18.3 percent among 8th and 10th graders in 1996 and from 24.6 percent of 12th graders in 1997.
+Significant five-year declines-by more than half for daily use and for use of one half pack or more per day-were reported by all grades.
+Daily cigarette use was reported by 0.6 percent of 8th graders, 2.2 percent of 10th graders, and 4.2 percent of 12th graders in 2017.
+This was down from peaks of 10.4 percent and 18.3 percent among 8th and 10th graders in 1996 and a peak of 24.6 percent of 12th graders in 1997.

 For more information about the Monitoring the Future survey and results, please visit: